MFaizan18/AlphaQuantTrader/README.md

 The code then employs Bayesian formulas to update the posterior mean and variance, as well as to adjust the parameters of the Inverse-Gamma distribution, which models the uncertainty in volatility.

-*Updating the Posterior Mean and Variance:
+* Updating the Posterior Mean and Variance:

 The posterior mean (`mu_posterior`) and variance (`sigma_posterior_squared`) are updated using the following formulas:

 ![Posterior Mean and Variance](Posterior_Mean&Variance.png)

 where:
-+ `x_i` represents the new daily return data point.
+a) `x_i` represents the new daily return data point.
-+ `mu_prior` and `sigma_prior_squared` are the prior estimates for the mean and variance, respectively.
+b) `mu_prior` and `sigma_prior_squared` are the prior estimates for the mean and variance, respectively.
-+ `sigma_x_squared` is the variance of the observed data.
+c) `sigma_x_squared` is the variance of the observed data.
-+ These formulas update the mean and variance by combining prior knowledge with new observations, weighted by their respective variances
+d) These formulas update the mean and variance by combining prior knowledge with new observations, weighted by their respective variances

 * Updating the Inverse-Gamma Distribution Parameters: